Gentle hip endoprosthesis in young patients

 A study has shown that femoral and knee endoprostheses can serve more than 25 years

 8 out of 10 knee prostheses and 6 out of 10 hip prostheses currently have a service life of 25 years or more.
-In developed countries the replacement of hip and knee joints is one of the most frequently performed surgeries.
+In developed countries the endoprosthesis of hip and knee joints is one of the most frequently performed surgeries.
 In Germany, every year more than 400,000 patients have a hip or knee joint prosthesis implanted.
 Many patients before surgery ask about the service life of the prosthesis.

 Jonathan Evans from Bristol Medical School and his staff analyzed data of case series and patient registers to answer this question.
 The results of the analysis of case series are considered less reliable, since they are often based on the experience of individual centres.
 This easily leads to a biased selection (patients with good initial risks are selected) or the publication of distorted information (the preferred publication of positive results).
-Formed in recent years in many countries, the registers of joint replacement prevent the occurrence of such distortions, as they tend to include all patients.
+Formed in recent years in many countries, the registers of joint endoprosthesis prevent the occurrence of such distortions, as they tend to include all patients.

 In fact, the results of the analysis of case series were better than the data of the registers.
 What concerns hip joint prostheses, British scientists, when analyzing case series, found out that up to 77.6% (with a 95% confidence interval from 76.0 to 79.2) have a 25-year service life.
-According to the register of joint replacement, 57.9% have a 25-year service life.
-With a 95% confidence interval from 57.1% to 58.7%, an accurate forecast is made (this, of course, does not exclude the fact that sometimes premature replacement is required because of infections and/ or loosening).
+According to the register of joint endoprosthesis, 57.9% have a 25-year service life.
+With a 95% confidence interval from 57.1% to 58.7%, an accurate forecast is made (this, of course, does not exclude the fact that sometimes premature endoprosthesis is required because of infections and/ or loosening).
 The most important limitation for Evans’s calculations is that the 25-year data is based just on one patient register (from Finland).

 Hip prosthesis: Prosthetic Model More Important Than Surgical Method